ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 To extend completion and syntax highlighting, you may generate supporting

 files using ConTeXt and add them to your configuration.
-If you configuration
+If your configuration

 resides in ~/.vim, you may use these commands: